simonmorgenthaler/Lisk-fundsDistributor/README_config.txt

         # mySecondSecret: "other1 other2 other3 other4 other5 other6 other7 other8 other9 other10 other11 other12"
         SecondSecret: "REPLACE_ME"

+    # "Distribution:" is a mandatory part
     # Define here how much of your current account balance should be distributed.
-    # There are three possibilities how to define it: What fix amount should be distributed, what percentage of the current balance
+    # There are three possibilities how to define it: What fixed amount should be distributed, what percentage of the current balance
     # should be distributed, or what amount should be left inside the account as a reserve.
     #
     # Case 1: Distribute a fixed amount -> the following example distributes 250 LSK (if there is enough in the wallet)
-    #     Style: "Fix"
+    #     Style: "Fixed"
     #     Amount: 250
     #
     # Case 2: Distribute a specific percentage -> the following example distributes 90% of the current balance